 Jewish Apple Pear Cake

-My buddy Geoff loves to bake and whenever there is a get together at someone's house to celebrate a birthday, holiday or Michigan football game, Geoff is asked to bake something special.
+My buddy Geoff loves to bake, and Geoff is asked to bake something special whenever there is a get-together at someone's house to celebrate a birthday, holiday, or Michigan football game.
 I have mentioned him before for his absolutely incredible Chocolate Chip Cookies.

-This past weekend we celebrated Thanksgiving in February at Barbecue Bob's home and Geoff brought the cookies plus this Apple Pear Cake.
-It was delicious so I wanted to share his adapted recipe and tips.
+This past weekend, we celebrated Thanksgiving in February at Barbecue Bob's home.
+Geoff brought the cookies and this Apple Pear Cake.
+It was delicious, so I wanted to share his adapted recipe and tips.

 Here's what Geoff said,